Understanding Reader Perception Shifts upon Disclosure of AI Authorship: Introduction

-To address this research gap, we conducted a user study with 261 participants to examine how readers’ perceptions of a fictitious author change upon the disclosure of AI authorship across 6 acts of writing~\cite{berge2016wheel}.
-We found consistent negative shifts in perceived trustworthiness, caring, competence, and likability, especially in emotional and interpersonal writing.
-We also found that participants with higher AI literacy exhibited greater tolerance toward and even appreciation of AI authorship.
-Our results reveal the complex social dynamics of AI authorship and inform the design of transparent, context-sensitive writing tools that preserve authenticity and trust.
-Our work positions AI writing assistance not as a purely technical problem of automation but as a relational design challenge.
+To address this research gap, we conducted a controlled user study with 261 participants that examines how readers’ perceptions of a fictitious author change upon the disclosure of AI authorship across six distinct acts of writing~\cite{berge2016wheel}.
+Our analysis revealed consistent negative shifts in perceived trustworthiness, caring, competence, and likability, especially in emotional and interpersonal writing.
+However, we also found that participants with higher AI literacy exhibited greater tolerance toward, and even appreciation of, AI authorship.
+Our results highlight the complex social dynamics of AI authorship and inform the design of transparent, context-sensitive writing tools that preserve authenticity and trust.
+We position AI writing assistance not merely as a technical problem of automation, but as a relational design challenge.
 We argue that future interfaces must balance AI capabilities with the need to communicate human authorship, social context, and the perceived effort invested by the author.

 In summary, we make the following contributions to research on AI-mediated writing and human–AI interaction: